ivoscc/kubernetes-task-runner/README.md

 - Endpoint: `/batch/[batch_job_id]`
 - Method: `POST`
 - Parameters:
-  - account_id: The ID of the account this job should use.
   - job_parameters: A collection of key/value parameters used by the Job.
     - docker_image: Name of the docker image to use.
     - [environment_variables]: A collection of key/value pairs with the desired